 Registering for UNITE Courses

-Enroll in classes through UNITE Faculty and Student Services, not the University's One Stop registration site.
+Enroll in classes through UNITE Faculty and Student Engagement, not the University's One Stop registration site.
 The UNITE sections of courses appear as "closed" sections in the One Stop system.
 UNITE is an educational unit with the College of Science and Engineering at the University of Minnesota.

 College of Science and Engineering (CSE) students are well prepared for industry positions, competitive graduate programs, and academic positions.
 Following graduation, CSE graduates are heavily recruited by prominent technology companies and go on to do stellar work, both locally and nationally.
 As the field of computing plays an increasingly major role in practically all disciplines, the demand for well-trained employees is only expected to grow.